pjcigan/multicolorfits/README.md

 * astropy
 * scipy
 * pyface
-* PyQt5 (PyQt4 should still work)
+* PyQt(6) (PyQt5 as a fallback, and PyQt4 should still work for older pythons)
 * traits, traitsui
 * scikit-image (skimage)

 * reproject and/or kapteyn, for the optional reprojection convenience functions (montagepy suppport may be added in the future)

-- Tested in python 3.7 (and python 3.4 & 2.7 with PyQt4)
+- Tested in python 3.10, 3.7 (and python 3.4 & 2.7 with PyQt4)

 # Installation